General Operating Support [GOS] Cash Grants

 An applicant must be an independent 501(c)(3) organization.
 The GOS program does not accept applications from those organizations with fiscal sponsors.

-Applicants must demonstrate that they have raised a minimum of $300,000 in private cash contributions from donors in Silicon Valley, using a three-year average.
+Applicants must demonstrate that they have raised a minimum of $300,000 in private cash contributions from donors in Silicon Valley, during the most recent fiscal year.

 Organizations with over 50% of their programs in mental health, the environment, or the arts are specifically ineligible.